 Calling a phone number obtained from an old employment record and mailing a letter does not constitute a diligent effort to locate an individual.
-There is no indication that Mr. Phillips consulted any directories (in print or online) or consulted any online databases in an effort to find Ms. Vudrag.
-Senior Attorney Paul Shanoski conducted an online search using LexisNexis® and has found several potential addresses for Ms. Vudrag.
-It is not clear what prevented both Petitioner's representative and his investigator from doing the same.
+There is no indication that Mr. Phillips consulted any directories (in print or online) or consulted any online databases in an effort to find Mses.
+Peters and Valdez.
+The decision on the petition under Rule §1.183 noted that Senior Attorney Paul Shanoski conducted an online search using LexisNexis® and found several potential addresses for these individuals, and the decision inquired as to what prevented Mr. Phillips from doing the same.
+It does not appear that Petitioner's representative has addressed this inquiry in the present renewed petition.

-Petitioner's representative has included a declaration of facts from one Ms. Widenhouse, where it is set forth that Mr. Phillips requested that he perform an inventory of the Sony patents, to determine How many patents were assigned to Sony and named Maioli, Dowden, or Eslinger as a legal representative13.
-Ms. Widenhouse was also asked to review all the index cards that were prepared for this client14.
-It was determined that there were 526 Sony patents, and out of these 526 patents, index cards had not been located for 38 of them15.
+Petitioner's representative has included a declaration of facts from one Ms. Widenhouse, where it is set forth that Mr. Phillips requested that he perform an inventory of the Sony patents, to determine How many patents were assigned to Sony and named

+Maioli, Dowden, or Eslinger as a legal representative 16.
+Ms. Widenhouse was also asked to review all the index cards that were prepared for this client 17.
+It was determined that there were 526 Sony patents, and out of these 526 patents, index cards had not been located for 38 of them 18.